Disco Savvy

 • George Benson: Give Me the Night, Compilation

-• Jamiroquai: Traveling without Moving, Synkronized, A Funk Odyssey
+• Jamiroquai: Traveling without Moving, Synkronized, A Funk Odyssey, Dynamite

 • Norma Jean Wright: Norma Jean